-First you must become a registered participant of the Attorney General’s Address Confidentiality Program (ACP).
-The ACP will give you a certificate/authorization form and a substitute address through which you can receive mail.
-To find out more details or how to apply, please contact the Division of Crime Victims' Services for details at: 850-414-3330
+Florida has a program though the Florida Attorney General’s Office that allows victims of actual or threatened domestic violence or stalking, to register for address confidentiality and other identifying information.
+The Address Confidentiality Program (ACP) will provide a participant with a certificate/authorization form and a substitute address through which you can receive mail.
+To find out more details or how to apply, please contact the Division of Crime Victims' Services for details at: 850-414-3330.

-Second you must register to vote.
-Bring your ACP certificate/authorization form with you to your county Supervisor of Elections' office.
-If you are a new applicant, your application will be processed manually in such a way that your voter registration information and record (which is otherwise public record) will not be disclosed or released to the public in any way.
-If you are already registered, your voter registration information and record will be removed from any publicly disclosed or available list.
+Once registered as an ACP participant, the person can register to vote or if already registered to vote, to obtain continuing address confidentiality as a registered voter.
+The ACP participant must provide the ACP certificate/authorization form to the county Supervisor of Elections' office.
+If the ACP participant is a new registered voter, the application will be processed manually in such a way that your voter registration information and record (which is otherwise public record) will not be disclosed or released to the public in any way.
+If the ACP participant is already a registered voter, the voter registration information and record will be removed from any publicly disclosed or available list.
 Only your Supervisor of Elections' will know your true address in order to assign you to the proper precinct.
-Your vote-by-mail ballot will be sent to you using the substitute address that the ACP gave you.
-You do not go to the polls to vote.
+Your Supervisor of Elections will send your vote-by-mail ballot to you via the Attorney General's ACP program and they will forward you the ballot using the substitute address that the ACP gave you.
+You do not and should not go to the polls to vote.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.